However, there are many unavoidable speed bumps along the way.

 Delays After Your Lawsuit is Filed

-If your mediation fails to result in a settlement, the court will then give you a trial date.
+If your mediation fails to result in a settlement, the court will give you a trial date.
 Think you’re near the finish line now?
 Maybe.

 Delays in Your Trial Date